Octopus Responsible Investment Policy

 - Revitalising healthcare: Today as much as a third of middle-aged adults suffer multiple chronic health conditions, and mental health issues are endemic among younger generations.
 Companies with solutions making healthcare more efficient and affordable, are creating social and financial value faster than ever before.

+Where our investment mandates target specific social or environmental outcomes, we expect teams to integrate our Impact Framework within their investment process.
 Our focus on positive social and environmental outcomes means that we’re not exposed to harmful industries like tobacco, oil and gas or mining.

 2. Materiality: We identify sustainability issues that could affect the performance of an investment.